 We offer a curriculum that enhances a broad and in-depth understanding of relevant issues of international and cross-border justice and the development of academic skills through in-depth analysis and experiential learning.

 ICL JP starts with a first semester at the Amsterdam Law School that includes an introduction to common and civil law and procedural and substantive law of international courts and tribunals.
 You will have the opportunity to meet and hear from internationally renowned practitioners, including International Criminal Court judges and prosecutors.
-There will also be courses on Jurisdiction and Cooperation in Criminal Matters, Comparative Criminal Law and Procedure and Global Justice sessions to provide a comprehensive foundation for future learning.
-Additionally, we offer a range of elective courses such as international humanitarian law, human rights law and international refugee law and law of military operations.
-Students will move to New York at the end of the 1st semester.
+There will also be courses like Jurisdiction and Cooperation in Criminal Matters, Comparative Criminal Law and Procedure and Global Justice Sessions to provide a comprehensive foundation for future learning.
+Additionally, we offer a range of elective courses such as International Humanitarian Law, International Human Rights Law, International Refugee Law and International Law of Military Operations.
+Students will move to New York at the end of the first semester.

-One of the core modules of the first semester, which all students take part in, is in the Amsterdam Law Practice - a unique moot course based on experiential education.
-This contemporary way of learning, in which you learn by doing, helps you develop your professional identity by reflecting on who you are as a legal practitioner and provides you with the opportunity to hone your legal research skills in a team setting.
+One of the core modules of the 1st semester is part of the Amsterdam Law Practice, our unique, award winning experiential education programme.
+A contemporary way of learning, in which you learn by doing and develop your professional identity by reflecting on who you are as a legal professional.
+The Amsterdam Law Practice received a Higher Education Award in 2022.

 The Master's programme in International Criminal Law - Joint Program is a selective, specialised programme open to a limited number of motivated, ambitious students.
 A selection procedure applies whereby students with the most competitive applications will be admitted to the programme.

 - an educational background in law (at least 60 EC in law courses)

 - a clear motivation letter, as well as a C.V. (in English)